Listen: Karl Faase chats to Katrina Roe on how to succeed with your New Year’s resolutions.

 “I do them every year,” he told Hope 103.2’s Katrina Roe.
 “I think the beginning of the year is a great time to stop and reassess.
 But I think the trouble with New Years’ resolutions is that we treat them a bit glibly.
 We have a couple of ideas that we ‘might do some time in the future, maybe’.
 And that’s not particularly helpful.
 So we’ve got to find ways of doing them that actually helps us.”

-- Three Ways to Avoid Falling into a Spiritual Rut in 2017
+- Three Ways to Avoid Falling into a Spiritual Rut This Year

 - Emma Mullings on New Year’s Goals: Do Something Different